-Please remember for Out-of-Network Benefits, you must obtain Prior Authorization from the MH/SUD Administrator in ADVANCE to receive these Benefits.
+Please remember for Out-of-Network Benefits, you must obtain Prior Authorization from the MH/SUD Administrator in advance to receive these Benefits.
 Please refer to the Well Connected section for the specific services that require Prior Authorization.
 Without advance Prior Authorization, Benefits will be subject to a \$150 reduction.
-Call the phone number on the back of your ID card.
+Call the phone number that appears on your ID card.